-When you are trying to pack as light and minimalist as possible, the Platypus PlusBottle is the best option.
-It holds 34 ounces of liquid and weighs 1.3 ounces, plus, once empty, just fold or roll it up and squash it in your pack.
+When you are trying to pack as light and minimalist as possible, the Platypus 2-Liter Collapsible Water Bottle is the best option.
+It holds 70 ounces of liquid and weighs 1.3 ounces, plus, once empty, just fold or roll it up and squash it in your pack.
 The bottle is made from a flexible, BPA-free soft plastic that doesn’t compromise durability.
-It is shaped for easy pouring and has a carry loop.
-The bottle is 11.5 inches tall and 6 inches wide.
-It comes with a sport cap or a simple closure cap.
+It is shaped for easy pouring and is 13.8 inches tall and 7.5 inches wide.
+It comes with a simple screw top cap to keep liquids secure.

 Although there are cheaper options for a filtration bottle on the market, the LifeStraw Go Water Bottle doesn’t cost too much, but is an award-winning filtration system that does filter out everything you don’t need.
 In the bottles that have a one-stage filtration system, dirty water gets poured into the bottle and sucked up through the integrated LifeStraw, which uses hollow fiber membranes that filter out nearly 100 percent of waterborne bacteria (such as E. Coli and salmonella) and waterborne protozoan parasites (such as Giardia).
 With the two-stage filtration system, you get the same filtration, plus a carbon filter to reduce odor and chlorine.
 The LifeStraw can filter up to 1,000 liters of water; the carbon capsule filters up to 100 liters of water.
 The bottle holds 22 ounces of liquid, is leakproof, BPA-free and comes with a straw and valve for splash-free sipping.
-The bottle is 10 inches high and 3 inches wide; the one-stage filtration bottle weighs 5.9 ounces and the two-stage... filtration bottle weighs 7.8 ounces.
+The bottle is 10 inches high and 3 inches wide; the one-stage filtration bottle weighs 5.9 ounces and the two-stage filtration bottle weighs 7.8 ounces.
 Replacement filters are sold separately.
 Colors include blue, green, gray, pink and purple.